 If the Extended Key ID for Individually Addressed Frames subfield of the RSN Capabilities field is 1 for both the Authenticator and Supplicant: U, uses the MLME-SETKEYS.request primitive to configure the IEEE 802.11 MAC to receive individually addressed MPDUs protected by the PTK with the assigned Key ID.

-Constructs and sends message 4. <delete line break and “f)”>
+Constructs (as described in 12.7.6.5) and sends message 4. <delete line break and “f)”>

 Sends message 4 to the Authenticator.